Answers to Your Frequently Asked Questions

 I’d love to see the Gansett Island or Fatal characters in a TV show or movie.
 Are you pursuing that?

 I get this question A LOT.
 It’s great to hear that readers would love to see my characters on the big or small screen.
 However, I have very little input into whether or not that ever happens.
-I will say that my agent has a subagent looking into opportunities like this all the time.
-If anything should come of it, readers will be the first to know!
+If it happens, great.
+If not, also fine. 🙂

 How come some of your books are available in print and others are not?